samuelnihoul/renfo-pas-a-aps5/README.md

 #### With Docker

 1. Clone the repository
-2. Build and start the containers:
+2. Build and start the two containers (app and database):
    ```
    docker-compose up -d
    ```
 3. The application will be available at http://localhost:3000

+The Docker setup consists of two containers:
+- **app**: The Next.js application container
+- **db-primary**: The PostgreSQL database container

 ## Development Commands